-Zhaikmunai held two gas flaring permits to flare associated gas which have been extended until 30 June 2011.
+Zhaikmunai holds two gas flaring permits to flare associated gas which have been extended until 27 and 28 December 2012, respectively.

 The Licence and the PSA

 The Licence and the PSA are currently valid until 2031-2033, depending on the geographical and geological area in question.
 To date, Zhaikmunai has met all of its capital investment obligations under the PSA.